AnatolyMuntean/docker_dev/README.md

 Database port: `5499`
 Xdebug port: `9099`

-That is, to access the web application through the browser, point the url to `localhost:81`.
+That is, **from your host machine**, to access the web application through the browser, point the url to `localhost:81`.
 To connect to PgSQL instance, use `localhost` as host and port `5499` as port.
 Database credentials are as in the `.env` file created lately.
+To connect from within the containers, use the default ports for the respective application and the container names as hostname instead.

 Xdebug port is exposed at port `9099`.